kamasuPaul/flask-Covid-19-api-demo/README.md

 # Covid 19 Flask App

 This is a flask restful api for covid 19 data.
 It contains endpoints for getting data about covid 19 cases from different countries.

+This project gets all its data from an external  [Media Group API](https://github.com/M-Media-Group/Covid-19-API) and caches it a postgress database.

-It contains 3 endpoints
+This API contains 3 endpoints

 1. GET `/countries`
    This is to get confirmed cases, recovered cases and death case of covid 19 for all countries.